Layth17/tic-tac-toe/README.md

 Applying RL to play tic-tac-toe
 > This work builds upon this source [here](https://towardsdatascience.com/reinforcement-learning-implement-tictactoe-189582bea542)

 > note: this is no longer an install-and-play product because it was *extended*.
+I should have branched out in retrospect :)

 ### RL formula
 ![formula](./images/formula.png)